Looking for a quick and easy pattern for knit fingerless gloves? We’ve got you covered with the Easiest Knit Fingerless Gloves pattern!

 Repeat instructions for second glove.

 That’s it!
-Today you learned how to knit the Easiest Knit Fingerless Mittens and I hope you join us for the Holiday Maker’s Challenge and that you make some of these as gifts (or even for yourself!).
+Today you learned how to knit some easy fingerless mitts and I hope you join us for the Holiday Maker’s Challenge and that you make some of these as gifts (or even for yourself!).